Top Menu

 chair detail

-This basket is something I would like to have right now in my own home.
+This basket is something I would like to have in my own home right now.

 basket

-The rooms in the front part of the house are the ones holding Nariño's memorabilia, pictures, letters, guns, and other objects.
+The rooms in the front part of the house hold Nariño's memorabilia, pictures, letters, guns, and other objects.

 handwritten script letters